bcgov/design-system/components/footer/README.md

 > > "Contact Us.
 Link list item."

-### Text Size
-* Link text size is at least 18px

-### Colour Contrast
-* Contrast ratios are at least 7:1 for link titles

 ### Conveying Information
-* Links underlined on hover to convey they are clickable
+* Links underlined on hover to indicate they are clickable

-### Keyboard Navigation
-* Navigating through links supported with tab navigation for use without a mouse

 ### Learn More
 * Accessibility Contacts in Government